platform-experience/K18-LAB0261/README.md

 # Lab 6: Submit an Idea Page

 ## Goal
-In this lab we will see how to efficiantly navigate between two portal pages.
+In this lab you will learn how to efficiently navigate between portal pages.

 ## Auto redirect on Idea submission